ErisMik/eric-blog/_posts/2018-06-23-beans-fat-mao.markdown

 great lunch for the beans!

-Afterwards we went to Brown Paper Packages Ice Cream for an after dinner treat.
+Afterwards we went to Brown Paper Packages Ice Cream for an after lunch treat.
 We ate our ice cream as we strolled through Dr. Sun Yat Sen park and through Chinatown.

 I wonderful saturday date with Jasmine!